Please review and correct the information below.

-The DisabledGo website provides online access guides to over 80,000 venues across the UK and Ireland.
-You can find detailed information about access to all kinds of places including; hotels, cinemas, hospitals, sports grounds, restaurants, council offices, parks and tourist attractions.
+- The AccessAble website provides online Access Guides to venues across Hampshire, as well as nationally.
+You can find detailed information about access to all kinds of places including hotels, cinemas, hospitals, sports grounds, restaurants, council offices, parks and tourist attractions.

 The RNIB can advise on suitable holidays, hotels and ‘activity weeks’; for example, organised rambling or cultural holidays.
 Helpline: 0303 123 999.